 Seedlings are great for short-season gardeners.
 They help us to extend the growing season upfront.
 In this blog article, we are looking into how to deal with multiple seedlings in one pot.

-Let’s take a closer look into what plants can be planted together, and if not how to separate multiple seedlings in order to get the most out of it.
+Let’s look at what plants can be planted together and, if not, how to separate multiple seedlings to get the most out of it.

-Note that in this blog article, we are not talking about starting seeds in one container and pricking out (transplanting) the healthiest seedlings.
+Note that this blog article does not discuss starting seeds in one seed tray and pricking out (transplanting) the healthiest seedlings.
 That is a method to avoid multiple seedlings in one container.
-Here we are looking into how to deal with multiple seedlings in one pot to get the best results.
+Follow the link to read more about it.
+Here, we are looking into how to deal with multiple seedlings in one pot to get the best results.

 What multiple seedlings can be kept together?

 Bulb plants like onions, beets, and radishes love growing together.
 These vegetables can be sown and grown in clumps.
-You need to give enough room for a cluster to grow, but otherwise, they seem to like the company.
+You need to give enough room for a cluster to grow; otherwise, they seem to like the company.

 Kohlrabi is another bulb plant that can be grown together.
-Sometimes in a cluster one plant will be dominant and much bigger than the other one.
+Sometimes, in a cluster, one plant will be dominant and much bigger than the other.

-For a home garden, that’s a good option to extend the harvesting window.
+For a home garden, extending the harvesting window is a good option.
 Cut away the big bulb, leaving the small one to grow larger.

 Which multiple seedlings can be easily separated?

-Nightshade plants are probably the most forgiving to be separated, but if possible do it as long as the seedlings are young.
-If you get multiple seedlings in one pot from a greenhouse, separate them right away and let them build some more roots before planting them out.
+Nightshade plants are probably the most forgiving to be separated, but if possible, do it as long as the seedlings are young.
+If you get multiple seedlings in one pot from a greenhouse, separate them immediately and let them build more roots in a bigger pot before planting them in the garden.

-If the seedlings do not grow too close, you can even pull out the additional plant without disturbing the roots from the main seedling.
-Water the plant really well (it should be muddy), then gently pull the extra seedling and plant it right away into a separate pot, burying more of the stem.
+If the seedlings do not grow too close, you can even pull out the additional plant without disturbing the roots from the primary seedling.
+Water the plant well (it should be muddy), then gently pull the extra seedling and plant it immediately into a separate pot, burying more of the stem.

 Cabbage family plants also respond well to being separated.
-Except for kohlrabi, non of them do well being planted together.
+Except for kohlrabi, none of them do well when planted together.
 So it is worth it to separate the seedlings to get more healthy plants.

-You can skip the pots and plant directly into the garden if the weather is overcast and calm to reduce stress on the plants.
+You can skip the pots and plant directly into the garden soil if the weather is overcast and calm to reduce plant stress.
+Note also that small plants respond better to being separated than large plants.
+If the weather permits and the seedlings have true leaves, plant them out.

 What plants do not respond well to being separated?

 Cucurbitaceae are plants like cucumber, watermelon, musk melon, summer squash, and winter squash.
-These plants are very sensitive, they do not like cold soil and do not tolerate any frost, they also dislike transplanting.
+These plants are susceptible; they do not like cold soil and do not tolerate any frost; they also dislike transplanting.

-If you get more than one plant in one pot, just cut them off without disturbing the main seedling.
-Be very gentle with the seedling and do not disturb the roots.
-I know it is hard to cut off a healthy seedling, but planting them together will bring you less yield than one healthy seedling would.
+If you get more than one plant in one pot, cut them off without disturbing the primary seedling.
+Be very gentle with the seedling, and do not disturb the roots.
+It is hard to cut off a healthy seedling, but planting them together will yield less than one healthy seedling would.

 That being said, I have successfully separated and planted cucumbers.
-If you are confident and know what you are doing go for it.
-But as a beginner keeping one plant per Cucurbitaceae seedling is a good option.
+If you are confident and know what you are doing, go for it.
+But as a beginner, keeping one plant per Cucurbitaceae seedling is a good idea.
+Cucumber seedlings can also be started in peat pots; read more here.
+Or in a bottomless pot for easy transplanting, read more here.

 How to separate and plant a seedling